Travel Information from Rome to Paris

 Almost every corner you can find a quaint café to enjoy a beverage or two as you watch the people bustle by or indulge in a gourmet meal of traditional French cuisine that has set the standard for gourmets around the world.
 Then you can window shop along broad boulevards where the fashion elite call home or marvel over local boutiques and markets that bring artisans from near and far to show off their wares.

-There are 3 travel options from Rome to Paris.
-You can take a train, bus or flight.
+There are 3 ways to get from Rome to Paris: train, bus or flight.

-Train takes 12 h 9 min on average.
+Getting to Paris by train takes 10 h 18 min on average.

 The distance is approximately 685 miles (1105 km) from Rome to Paris.